 The Symphonic Wind Band is a large ensemble dedicated to providing its members a band experience of the highest quality.
 Auditions are open to all students, but music majors and graduate students constitute the majority of its membership.
 Dr. Bruce Cox is the director.

 The Bob Jones University Chorale, under the direction of Dr. Warren Cook, is comprised of both undergraduate and graduate students.
 Any advanced vocalist regardless of program is eligible to audition.

 The Chorale performs regularly on campus in full-length concerts as well as oratorio and opera productions.
 The Chorale also tours regularly, performing community concerts, conducting school music festivals, and singing for churches and Christian schools.

 Every year university-wide auditions are held for those who are interested in performing in productions.
-The scale of these productions ranges from the official Concert, Opera & Drama Series events to productions directed by theatre arts students.
+The scale of these productions ranges from the official Concert, Opera & Drama Series events to productions directed by theatre students.

-Whether you are interested in performing in Shakespearean plays such as Hamlet, Macbeth or Othello, or student plays such as The Mousetrap, Our Town and It’s a Wonderful Life, you’ll have the opportunity to audition for a part.
+Whether you are interested in performing in Shakespearean plays such as Hamlet, Macbeth or King Lear, or student plays such as The Mousetrap, Our Town and It’s a Wonderful Life, you’ll have the opportunity to audition for a part.